genericmoniker/blog/content/randomness-in-tests.md

 So no randomness **at all** in tests?

 Well, sometimes it is really convenient to use randomness.
-For example, if you have database models with UUIDs as primary keys, it gets awkward if aren't allowed to generate random IDs for test objects.
+For example, if you have database models with UUIDs as primary keys, it gets awkward if you aren't allowed to generate random IDs for test objects.

 Or maybe you're using something like